benwzj/Rocket-Exercise/README.md

 This React App can fetch rocket launchs data from Data Server, filter and display launchs.
 It try to meet all the requirements which from 'exercise-requirement' folder.

-1. start API server.
+To run this app, you need to start API server and this App.

-2. start this App.
+You can get more and updated information from [spacexpatchlist](https://spacexpatchlist.space) if you are interested on rocket launchs.

 ## API Server